uzielroy/BASS/README.md

 # Bayesian Adaptive Superpixel Segmentation

-This is a placeholder for the code from our ICCV 2019 paper, "Bayesian Adaptive Superpixel Segmentation", co-authored by Roy Uziel, Meitar Ronen, and Oren Freifeld.
+This is the official code for our ICCV 2019 paper, "Bayesian Adaptive Superpixel Segmentation", co-authored by Roy Uziel, Meitar Ronen, and Oren Freifeld.
-We expect to release the code near the time of the conference.

 You can find the official repository at:  [Bayesian Adaptive Superpixel Segmentation](https://github.com/BGU-CS-VIL/BASS).